 In December 2016 Dutch artist Ruben van Leer was commissioned by The Holland Festival to make a visual interpretation of the location and landscape upon which Moore’s oratorio Sacred Environment is based which had been commissioned by The Holland Festival a year previously.
-Moore chose the location was chosen because of its Aboriginal, historical and environmental significance and because it is the region where Moore’s European settler family became established in the early 19th Century.
+Moore chose the location because of its Aboriginal, historical and environmental significance and because it is the region where Moore’s European settler family became established in the early 19th Century.
 In December 2016 Leer and Moore traveled to Yengo National Park guided by Uncle John Shipp and Uncle Phil Sheppard, where they were taken to a series of traditional sites.
 From here Leer captured the landscape using recent scanning techniques using lasers to create a 3D interactive virtual environment.
 These images were used to make a real-time virtual reality installation, projected on the walls of the Concertgebouw during the performance of the oratorio at The Holland Festival Proms 24 June 2017.

 Interview between visual artist Ruben van Leer and composer Kate Moore.

 R>>> Could you possibly add some more concrete details also?

 e.g. about the orchestra; this is the biggest setting you wrote music for right?

 K It’s the second oratorio I have written.
 The first piece for choir and orchestra I wrote for my final honours piece at The Australian National University.
 It was never performed despite the fact that I spent a year writing it.